bmrf/tron/resources/stage_4_repair/MTRT - MS Telemetry Removal/help/ReadMe.txt

 == Known limitations / To Do ==
 ===============================

  - Hiding windows updates doesn't always seem to work even when it reports it did, suggest manually checking after reboot.
+(May remove this in the near future if performance doesn't improve)
+ - Thinking about adding a variable option + ini to configure whether to disable or attempt delete of services.
+Currently hard-coded